You can refuse or disclaim an inheritance

 What Becomes of the Disclaimed Gift?

-Disclaimed gifts, unless there is a gift over, will fall into the residue of the estate.
+When you disclaim an inheritance, unless there is a gift over, the disclaimed gifts will fall into the residue of the estate.
 Where a gift of the residue is disclaimed, in the absence of a gift over then an intestacy results.
 If no contrary intention appears in the will, the disclaimed residue will pass on an intestacy.
 Re Stuart (1964) 47 W.W.R.
 500(check Cite)

 In Re Backhouse (1931) W.N.
 168 (Ch.), a specific legacy, once disclaimed, became part of the residue of the estate.